nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

 </tr>

 <tr><th colspan="1">Authentication and User Management</th>
-<td colspan="1">The Nuxeo Platform provides its own users and groups directories and authentication solution.
+<td colspan="1">The Nuxeo Platform provides its own user and group directories and authentication solutions.
 It is also compatible with multiple cloud and enterprise solutions:
 <ul>
 <li>LDAP protocol (Open LDAP)</li>
 <li>Active Directory</li>